spring-media/aws-lambda-router/README.md

 ## Enable CORS

-To activate CORS on all http methods (OPTIONS requests are handled automatically) you only sets the parameter `cors` to `true` of the `proxyIntegration` rule.
+To activate CORS on all http methods (OPTIONS requests are handled automatically) you only need to set the parameter `cors` to `true` on the `proxyIntegration` rule.

 See the following example: